roomMaster Web App — DAU +700% on US launch day

 DAU +700%

-APAC, UK, US live with a 99.9% uptime target.
+APAC, UK, US live at 99.9% uptime.
 Every property migrated from Windows-desktop roomMaster Cloud to the web app as their interim home while Nova is being built.

 7 products unblocked